Rotating charged black holes shadow in quintessence: Null Geodesics and impact parameters

-where constants $\mathcal{E}$ and $\cal{L}$ are energy and angular momentum respectively. $m_0$ is the mass of the test particle, which is zero for the null geodesics or photon.
-In the black hole metric (\ref{metric}) the coordinates $t$, $\phi$ are cyclic and corresponding to these cyclic coordinate two conserved quantities $\mathcal{E}$ and $\mathcal {L}$ exist respectively.
-Using the variable separable method, we obtain the complete equations of motion for photon around the rotating charge black hole in quintessence, which takes the following form:
+where $m_0$ is the mass of the test particle, which is zero in the case of photons.
+In the black hole metric (\ref{metric}) the coordinates $t$, $\phi$ are cyclic and corresponding to these cyclic coordinates two conserved quantities energy $\mathcal{E}$ and angular momentum $\mathcal {L}$ exist.
+Using the variable separable method, we obtain the complete equations of motion for photons around the black hole, which takes the following form